lucasmartins/highrise-mapper/Readme.md

 Contribute
 ==========

 Just fork [HighriseMapper](https://github.com/lucasmartins/highrise-mapper), add your feature+spec, and make a pull request.
+Do not mess up with the version file though.

 Also, if needed, update the code of the [sample application](https://github.com/lucasmartins/highrise-mapper-example).